Even as the sector moves forward in terms of innovation, many ongoing hurdles remain.

 These facts already represent the business realities of the solid-state pharmaceutical sector.
 As might be expected in such a competitive landscape, CMOs have poured millions of dollars into new facilities and equipment for the express purposes of screening, detecting and improving upon polymorphs of existing APIs.

-Effective toolkits for polymorph detection and screening
+Effective toolkits are highly crucial for polymorph detection and screening.

 Due to this interwoven web of engineering and legal challenges, many pharmaceutical companies and CMOs have invested heavily in technologies for predicting, detecting and screening polymorphs of the drugs they make.